-- Facility operations involving electric power supplied from transmission lines were eliminated from further analysis because they would not generate measurable air quality pollutants. - Pollutants generated by operations vehicles are unlikely to be measurable because of the infrequent nature of facility inspections and maintenance during facility operations.
+- Facility operations were deleted from further analysis because they would not generate measurable air quality pollutants. - Pollutants generated by operations vehicles are unlikely to be measurable because of the infrequent nature of facility inspections and maintenance during facility operations.
 These potential air quality impacts are not analyzed further. - Impacts from ozone were eliminated because: 1) the impact area is in an attainment area, and 2) ozone is uniquely formed from precursor compounds (volatile organic compounds and nitrogen oxides) that are emitted.
 A photochemical reaction occurs after an emission creates ozone, often several hours later.
-Ozone would likely form several miles downwind of the source and it would be dispersed below NAAOS limits by the time it could form. - Annual impacts from pipeline construction sources were eliminated from further analysis.
+Ozone would likely form several miles downwind of the source and it would be dispersed below NAAQS limits by the time it could form. - Annual impacts from pipeline construction sources were eliminated from further analysis.
 Temporary direct impacts are considered in the impact analysis because the pipeline and transmission line construction locations would constantly change. - Particulate matter resulting from blasting was eliminated because each blast is a one-time emission, with substantial time periods between blasts.
 Most dust generated by blasts settles within or just outside the blast zone.
-Typically very little PM10 remains suspended from bedrock blasting. - Short-term exposure to construction personnel and persons in the area from construction emissions would not create impacts on human health in the immediate construction area because of the temporary nature of the construction activities and the accomplishment of work in accordance with OSHA guidelines.
-Most potential human receptors will be indoors and not potentially impacted.
-Exposure of construction workers and to persons in the immediate area to emissions as an air quality impact was eliminated from further consideration. - The air quality impacts from the construction of a natural gas supply line would be relatively temporary and minor, and were eliminated from further analysis because of the rapid, relatively short duration of construction.
+Typically very little PM10 remains suspended from bedrock blasting. - Short-term exposure to construction emissions would not create impacts on human health in the immediate construction area because of the temporary nature of the construction activities and the accomplishment of work in accordance with OSHA guidelines.
+Exposure of construction workers to emissions as an air quality impact was eliminated from further consideration.